nyrahul/nyrahul.github.io/_posts/2018-4-1-sysv-msgq-vs-posix-msgq.md

 Posix message queues are not similar to SysV message queues and Posix message queues may not have better functionality than SysV message queues.
 There are still use-cases where SysV message queues makes sense.

+## Update (7-Apr-18)...
+Switching to Abstract unix domain datagram sockets
+Turns out using a separate thread with a blocking msgrcv() of sysv msgq is not easy.
+The synchronization between main processing thread and this msgrcv() thread is non-trivial and will cause performance issues.
+Also i noticed that unix domain sockets have an 'abstract' mode wherein i do not have to worry about maintaining a writeable file system path.
+Thus I ended up updating Whitefield's commline interfaces to use 'Abstract Unix domain datagram sockets'.
+So to summarize:
+* SysV msgq 'mtype' allowed every process to listen for its own 'mtype' messages.
+With unix domain sockets this was achieved by binding to a specific path derived using 'mtype'.
+* SysV msgqs could not be used with select/poll/epoll.
+Unix domain sockets can be used with such event based primitives.
+* Using 'abstract' unix domain sockets, the process does not need to worry about ensuring writeable filesystem path.
+* Using datagram mode of abstract unix domain sockets allowed any to any communication between processes without managing multiple socket descriptors.